 - Get Certificate of Freedom to Marry from your Parish/Church overseas if you are eligible to do so.
 If the Canonical interview is allowed overseas, do that as well.
 Take note that certain documents are needed by the church like an original copy of your baptismal and confirmation certificates (with annotation for marriage purposes) for the scheduled Pre-Cana seminar.
 But again check with your church first since requirements vary.

-- Submit all documents (Baptismal certificate with Marriage Annotation, Confirmation certificate with Marriage Annotation, Pre-Cana certificate and Certificate of Freedom to Marry) to the church where you will be married through a courier or representative (wedding coordinator or family relative) but inform your church first about this to be sure and check if they would allow this as well.
+- Submit all documents (Baptismal certificate with Marriage Annotation, Confirmation certificate with Marriage Annotation, Pre-Cana certificate and Certificate of Freedom to Marry) to the Parish/Church where you will be married through a courier or representative (wedding coordinator or family relative) but inform your Parish/Church first about this to be sure and check if they would allow this as well.

 - After submission of Church documents, inquire if your representative can make the necessary action on your behalf to make the request for the Marriage Bans (3 consecutive Sundays done at you & your fiance’s hometown parishes).
 Some Churches where the couple is originally based also require to submit a No Objection Marriage Permit/ Permit to Marry from the couple if they will be wed on a different Church other than their hometown Parish.
 This usually comes together with the request letter from the Church where you intend to be married for the Marriage Bans.
 Also ask the other requirements like SPA or formal authorization letter if a family relative or representative will get your Marriage Bans for you.

-- While doing these you can apply your PSA/NSO Birth Certificate and PSA/NSO CENOMAR ONLINE.
-Be mindful that there is no expiry but usually 6 months validity for both upon issuance depending on the end-receiver which is the City Hall and/or Church.
+- While doing the steps above, you can apply your PSA/NSO Birth Certificate and PSA/NSO CENOMAR ONLINE.
+Be mindful that there is no expiry but usually 6 months validity for both certificates upon issuance depending on the end-receiver which is the City Hall and/or Church.
 Once you acquire them online, they can be delivered to your house after a few days depending on your location or if you want the traditional way, you can ask a representative to do it for you at a local PSA office (this will require a letter of authorization notarized by the embassy etc).